jkwldn1790/get-programming-with-go/README.md

 ```
 * You can use `fmt.Printf` with `%x` to print hexidecimal numbers.
 * `%b` will show you the bits for an integer
+* Calculations on constants and literals are done during compilation rather than while the program is running.
+This allows you to define numbers that are larger than 64-bit in a constant or literal.
+* Untyped constants must be converted to typed variables when passed to functions